 Holiday and Birthday Gift Ideas for Scouts

-v Major Camping gear - sleeping bag, foam pad, waterproof jacket, winter boots (Sorels), hiking boots.
+Major Camping gear – backpack, sleeping bag, foam pad, waterproof jacket, winter boots (e.g., Sorels), hiking boots.

 o Foam pad should be closed-cell pad.
-Note – Therma-Rest pads are popular and some swear by them.
+Inflatable Therma-Rest pads are popular and some swear by them.
 Others, swear at them.
 However, they do require extra care that is sometimes a challenge for Scouts.
-Also, they are difficult/impossible to field repair.
+Also, they are difficult/impossible to repair on a camping/backpacking trip.

 o Sleeping bags should “backpackable”.
-Should be 10 or 0 degree rated mummy bags.
+Should be 10 to 0 degree-rated mummy bags.
 They can have either down or synthetic stuffing.
-See the discussions on the Backpacker and REI links about synthetic versus down.
-In Colorado and the west, we rarely have a problem with wet down bags.
-We do tend to have a problem with cold-rated synthetic bags being too large for Scouts to stuff or carry.
+See the discussions on the Backpacker and REI links below about synthetic versus down.
+In Colorado and the West, we rarely have a problem with wet down bags.
+We do tend to have a problem with cold-rated synthetic bags being too large and/or heavy for Scouts to stuff or carry.
 There are lots of combinations of clothes, liners, and multiple sleeping bags can work for a range of temperatures.

-o Good rain gear with Gore-Tex or the breathable fabric equivalent.
-Avoid heavy rubberized rain jackets.
+o Quality rain gear with Gore-Tex or the breathable fabric equivalent.
+Do not get “water-resistant.”
+Avoid heavy rubberized rain jackets and ponchos.
 Quality raingear can be the difference to avoid hypothermia on a serious trip.

-o Tents--get two-man backpacking tent, with a rain fly.
-Ideally should be rated for three-seasons.
+o Tents--get a two-person backpacking tent, with a rain fly.
+Ideally the tent should be rated for three-seasons.
 Must be good in rain and snow.

 v Other Camping Gear Ideas